How to Create a Julia Package from Scratch

 to where the package root directory should live,

-in the Julia package prompt:
+then run generate in the Julia package prompt:

 pkg> generate PracticePackage